One of the many positive features of our campus is the strong

 sorority chapters begins prior to the beginning of the spring

-- achieved a minimum cumulative GPA of 2.3 for men
+- have achieved a minimum cumulative GPA of 2.5 for

-- submitted a completed registration form by the applicable
+- have submitted a completed registration form by the applicable

 Please note: because the standards are agreed upon